-When classes were thrust online, the challenge of professors was to ensure students felt motivated while learning online.
+When classes were thrust online, the challenge of professors was to ensure students felt motivated and engaged while learning online.
 Given the in-person classes today, the challenge for students learning online receive the same attention as those another in the classrooms?
 How to foster a learning culture with half of the class are remote students?
 How do students form bonds with one another in this hybrid-flexible course design?
 How the ideas flow from one student to student over the in-person/online class divide?
 These are all questions educators must face as student engagement is at stake.

 2. Lack of proper technology

 After nearly a full semester of online classes, we know that students need more than Zoom, webcam, podcast, or video conferencing in order to receive a quality online higher education.
 Unfortunately, many schools are not prepared with the proper technology that improves online learning outcomes.